fwup-home/fwup/README.md

   10. Permissive license (Apache 2.0 License - see end of doc)

+  11. Extensively regression tested!
+Tests also provide lots of simple examples.

 This utility is based off of firmware update utilities I've written for various projects.
 It has already received a lot of use with the open source Nerves Project and other embedded projects.